Jamie Howarth

 Jamie Howarth is an American television and film composer and musical director.
-Howarth also restores damaged soundtracks from old films.
-He owns a company for sound restoration, called Plangent Processes.
-One of its more notable restorations is the soundtrack for the 1958 production of South Pacific, starring Mitzi Gaynor and Rossano Brazzi.
-The restored version of the track was released in 2006.
+Howarth owns and operates a multi-Grammy winning archive and restoration business which restores master tapes - Plangent Processes.
+One of its more notable restorations was the Woody Guthrie LiveWire - a 1949 concert which is the only known live recording of Guthrie prior to his illness.
+The project was awarded a Grammy for Best Historical Recording.

 Howarth was born in New Jersey, and, as of 2002, resides in Nantucket.
 He lived in New York City, New York, in the eighties and nineties, during which period he worked at various media facilities including the Hit Factory, ABC-TV, and AudioTechniques.

 Awards and nominations

 He has been nominated for four Daytime Emmy awards for his work on "One Life to Live", and won three times; twice in 2000 for Outstanding Achievement in Music Direction and Composition for a Drama Series and Outstanding Achievement in Live & Direct to Tape Sound Mixing for a Drama Series, and once in 2001 for Outstanding Achievement in Live & Direct to Tape Sound Mixing for a Drama Series.
 His nomination in 1995 was for Outstanding Drama Series Directing Team.
 He also won a Directors Guild of America award in 2000, for Outstanding Directorial Achievement in Daytime Serials, for his work on "One Life to Live".